Linaro/poplar-tools/build_instructions.md

 First you'll gather the source code and other materials required to package a USB recovery device.

-### 1 - Make sure you have needed tools installed.
+### Step 1: Make sure you have needed tools installed.
 This list may well
   grow, but at least you'll need the following:

 ```shell